 This leaves the object as providing additional connection options to RM620 and improving the rate at which vehicles can exit onto this major highway.SRNA Board Summary of Meeting w/ Travis County, May, 2019.

 Why did it take so long / how did we get here?

 Planning began in December after the fires of September 2011.
 At that time, SRNA was just forming and participated in the first meetings held in Steiner Ranch with County and fire officials as well as others.
-SRNA continued to engage with the County pursuing progress toward finding alternative routes, including proposing a number of routes ourselves.
-The conclusion of the County’s assessment from 2014 as presented at the SRNA Annual Meeting and the idea was the precursor to Route B, as seen below in this presentation slide from May 28, 2014:
+SRNA continued to engage with the County pursuing progress toward finding alternative routes, including proposing a number of routes ourselves in meetings during 2013 and 2014.
+The conclusion of the County’s assessment from 2014 as presented at the SRNA Annual Meeting.
+The idea was the precursor to Route B, a connector from Flat Top Ranch Rd. to Montview Drive, as seen below in this presentation slide from May 28, 2014:

 In November 2018, the working group learned that the County had decided to pursue Route F as an open road.
 SRNA cautioned the County immediately that “an ‘open’ road changes the basic nature of the project” and that it would be “natural to have high resistance for very good reason: the neighborhood was not designed with this access in mind, so it naturally raises questions of safety and congestion which might be insurmountable.”
 We advised the County to “keep in scope at least one non ‘open’ option; i.e. without understanding fully the impact of an ‘open’ road if we eliminate all other options we may be precluding any solution.”
 SRNA also advised the County to meet with area neighbors around Flat Top Ranch Road so they could come to understand the likely neighborhood concerns before continuing on this proposed new direction.